feritte/CarND-Term2-MPC-Project/README.md

 of CarND.
 If you are enrolled, see [the project page](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/f1820894-8322-4bb3-81aa-b26b3c6dcbaf/lessons/b1ff3be0-c904-438e-aad3-2b5379f0e0c3/concepts/1a2255a0-e23c-44cf-8d41-39b8a3c8264a) for instructions and the project rubric.

+## Explanations

+A model predictive control to drive the vehicle in simulator is implemented in this project.
+A simple kinematic model with a state vector which consists of position of the car, heading and velocity is used to anticipate the future events.
+•	Px the current position of the car in the x-axis
+•	Py the current position of the car in the y-axis
+•	Psi the current heading angle of the car
+•	V the current velocity of the car
+The algorithm simply does :
+•	Take the current state (considering the delay) as the initial state
+•	Optimization is done by Ipopt and it gives us the control cvector.
+•	Control vector is applied to actuators of the car
+•	Continue from the first step

+The simulator gives us these state variables and a vector of waypoints (6 values) each cycle.
+These waypoints are converted into vehicle coordinate system and then they are used to fit a 3rd order polynomial in order to estimate the road ahead of the car.

+To implement a cost function of the controller mainly two types of errors are considered.
+Such as cross track error (cte) and the orientation error (epsi).
+•	Cte is equal to the fitted polynomial at x = 0.
+Cte = f(0)
+•	Epsi is equal to arctangent to the derivative of the fitted polynomial function at x = 0.
+Epsi = arctan(f’(0)).

+# Kinematic Model

+The model is given as
+Px’ = px + v * cos(psi)*dt
+Py’ = py + v*sin(psi)*dt
+Psi’ = psi - v/Lf*delta*dt
+V ‘= v + a*dt
+Steering angle (delta) and the acceleration (a) are the two control inputs of the vehicle that we can manipulate.
+Cte’ = cte –v*sin(epsi)*dt
+Epsi’ = epsi + v/Lf*delta*dt

+# Cost function

+The overall cost function is given as

+Cost = A*cte^2 + B*espi^2 + C*(v-vref)^2+D*(delta_next)2+E*a_next^2+F*(delta_next-delta)^2+G*(a_next-a)^2
+Here is our main objective is to minimize cte and epsi therefore the highest weights are assigned to them (both are 2000).
+In order to obtained smooth steering actions the weights related to steering_angle are also chosen as high (D = 5 and F = 200).
+The weight of difference of consecutive accelerations is choosen as 10 in order to start slowing down as early as possible in case it is necessary.

+# Number of steps and time interval

+The time step length N is chosen as 10.
+If it is so small, then the controller starts to behave as it is PID.
+If it is so big, it slows us down and there are no benefits to look so far ahead.
+The time difference between each steps dt is chosen as 0.1.

+# Latency

+100 ms latency taken into account right before initial state of MPC is constructed. t_lat = 0.1
+          // consider the actuator delay
+	          // based on veh. coord. so x,y and psi are all zeros
+	          //state << 0,0,0,v,cte,epsi;

+	          double x_car = v* t_lat; // cos(0) is 1
+	          double y_car = 0.f;// 0 + v*sin(0)*dt
+	          double psi_car = -v*delta*t_lat/Lf;
+	          double v_car = v + a*t_lat;
+	          double cte_car = cte + v*sin(epsi)*t_lat;
+	          double epsi_car = epsi -v*delta*t_lat/Lf;

+	          Eigen::VectorXd state(6);
+	          state << x_car, y_car, psi_car, v_car, cte_car, epsi_car;
+	          auto vars = mpc.Solve(state, coeffs);

 ## Hints!

 * You don't have to follow this directory structure, but if you do, your work